30.1 Discovery of the Atom

 - Quantum numbers are used to express the allowed values of quantized entities.
 The principal quantum number labels the basic states of a system and is given by

 - The magnitude of angular momentum is given by where is the angular momentum quantum number.
-The direction of angular momentum is quantized, in that its component along an axis defined by a magnetic field, called the -axis is given by where is the -component of the angular momentum and is the angular momentum projection quantum number.
+The direction of angular momentum is quantized, in that its component along an axis defined by a magnetic field, called the -axis is given by is the -component of the angular momentum and is the angular momentum projection quantum number.
 Similarly, the electron’s intrinsic spin angular momentum is given by is defined to be the spin quantum number.
 Finally, the direction of the electron’s spin along the -axis is given by where is the -component of spin angular momentum and is the spin projection quantum number.
 Spin projection is referred to as spin up, whereas is called spin down.
 Table 30.1 summarizes the atomic quantum numbers and their allowed values.

 30.9 The Pauli Exclusion Principle